Cognigy/Documentation/docs/en/docs/ai/handover-providers/genesys-cloud-open-messaging.md

     - `myLanguage`
     - `mySkills`
     - `userId`
-14. *(Optional)* To send this data to the recipient, below the **Get Participant Data**, add the second **Send Response** action.
+14. *(Optional)* To send this data to the human agent within a conversation, below the **Get Participant Data** action, add the second **Send Response** action.
 In the message body, specify variables in a [message sequence with the String Builder](https://help.mypurecloud.com/articles/set-up-a-message-sequence-with-the-string-builder/).
 15. Below the **Send Response** action, place the [Transfer to ACD](https://help.mypurecloud.com/articles/transfer-acd-action/) action to transfer an interaction to a queueing system.
 16. In the **Queue** field of the **Transfer to ACD** action, select the queue to which you want to transfer the interaction.
 17. In the upper-left corner, click **Save**, then **Publish**.